wasp-lang/open-saas/blog/src/content/docs/start/guided-tour.md

 - Background Jobs
 - Email Sending

 By defining these things in the config file, Wasp continuously handles the boilerplate necessary with putting all these features together.
-You just need to focus on the business logic of your app!
+You just need to focus on the business logic of your app.

 Wasp abstracts away some things that you would normally be used to doing during development, so don't be surprised if you don't see some of the things you're used to seeing.